1. Runny or Stuffy Nose

 To soothe the itch, put a cold washcloth over your eyes or use artificial tears.
 Over-the-counter or prescription allergy meds or eye drops that contain an antihistamine can also help relieve symptoms.

 5. Postnasal Drip

 If the mucus in your nose gets thick, or if you have more of it than normal, you may get what's called "postnasal drip."
-That's when you can feel mucus dripping from the back of your nose into your throat.
-It can also feel like a lump in your throat and can lead to pain or irritation there.
+That's when you can feel mucus dripping from the back of your nose into your throat which can lead to pain or irritation there.

 You can get some relief if you drink extra fluids, use antihistamines, decongestants or use saline nasal spray to thin the mucus.